riscv/docs-dev-guide/README.md

 ```cmd
 npm install -g wavedrom-cli
 ```
-Check that wavedrom-cli is in the path (this should display the help):
+Whether you are using Windows of MacOS, check that wavedrom-cli is in the path (this should display the help):

 ```cmd
 wavedrom-cli
 ```

-NOTE: For the MacOS, if you upgrade from a prior version to Big Sur, you must reinstall first the NPM and then the NPM version of the wavedrom-cli.
+WARNING: For the MacOS, if you upgrade from a prior version to Big Sur, you must reinstall first the NPM and then the NPM version of the wavedrom-cli.

 ## Install the prerequisites for asciidoctor-mathematical